QuantEcon/lecture-source-py/source/rst/orth_proj.rst

     \min_{f \in \mathcal{F}} \frac{1}{N} \sum_{n=1}^N (y_n - f(x_n))^2

-Minimizing this expression is called **empirical risk minimization**
+Minimizing this expression is called **empirical risk minimization**.

-The set :math:`\mathcal{F}` is sometimes called the hypothesis space
+The set :math:`\mathcal{F}` is sometimes called the hypothesis space.

-The theory of statistical learning tells us that to prevent overfitting we should take the set :math:`\mathcal{F}` to be relatively simple
+The theory of statistical learning tells us that to prevent overfitting we should take the set :math:`\mathcal{F}` to be relatively simple.

 If we let :math:`\mathcal{F}` be the class of linear functions :math:`1/N`, the problem is